What is this guide?

 - Create a plan for writing and publishing content regularly.
 Many firms who claim to “do” content marketing publish one blog post a month or less.
 This isn’t even close to the frequency needed to move the needle.
 Especially for firms just starting out, new posts should be published two to three times a week, each running at least 800 words long.
 Generally, the longer the post, the better.

 - Putting quantity over quality.
 With a heavy publishing schedule, it’s easy to let quality lapse in the interest of time.
 But in many cases, it’s better to publish nothing than something of poor quality.
 Here’s why: The time users spend on a page is one of many signals Google uses to judge whether content is helpful or not.
-If Google notices people find your content, only to quickly hit the back button when they discover it doesn’t actually answer their question, Google may interpret that as poor quality content and bury your website into search engine obscurity.
+If Google notices people find your content, only to quickly hit the back button when they discover it doesn’t actually answer their question, Google may interpret that as poor quality content and bury your website far away from the first page of results.
 If time is short, spend it crafting high-quality content, even if that means publishing less.

 - Being overly promotional.
 Another common mistake is to think of content marketing as another opportunity to talk about what you do and how great you are.
 While the ultimate goal is converting a lead, don’t push your services too soon or pull a bait-and-switch by leading prospects onto your site only to turn around and beat your chest without providing anything of value.
 Good quality content is helpful first and foremost.